raimohanska/snap-skeleton/README.md

 This thing emerged when I found myself copy-pasting a lot of code from one project to another.

 Requires GHC 7.
 What?
 Try this:

 ~~~ .bash
 $ ghc --version
 The Glorious Glasgow Haskell Compilation System, version 7.0.3
 $
 ~~~

 If it looks like that, you're okay.
+If you don't have GHC, you can get started by downloading the [Haskell Platform](http://hackage.haskell.org/platform/), or `brew update; brew install haskell-platform` on a Mac.

 What's wrong with `snap init`?
 ==============================